 But there is a simple, well-devised questionnaire for High Sensitivity that can provide a reliable assurance one way or the other.

 What you will notice as you complete the questionnaire is that High Sensitivity isn’t the result of one or even several yes answers.
 It’s the result of a preponderance of yes answers.

 After all, for the HSP, everything registers…everything matters…everything is important.

 The challenges of this trait are at least balanced, if not exceeded, by the veritable super-powers of this trait.

 But powers must be recognized for the gifts they are if they are going to be used for good.

 And they must have benevolent boundaries to protect and channel them so the person who possesses them doesn’t despair of them.

 If for no other reason, this is why science has distinguished high sensitivity from the norm of neurological sensitivity.

 It’s not a disorder or an illness, so it has no “symptoms.”

-It is, instead, an innate neurological trait with qualities and characteristics that need to be understood in order to be managed to their full potential.
+It is, instead, an innate neurological trait with qualities and characteristics.
+When you understand the qualities and characteristics, you can manage them to their full potential.